solaranamnesis/nevil-story-maskelyne/on-the-mineral-constituents-of-meteorites/full-text-english.md

 *) Abhandl. der Königl.
 Akademie der Wissensch.
 Berlin, 1864, p.
 84.

-Such particles occasionally offer cleavage-planes, or even @ crystal face or two, to the goniometer.
-In a very few cases crystals have been found sufficiently complete to lead to a reliable crystallographic result}.
-The chief advantage of this method is, however, that it affords the means of analysing the separate minerals selected by it; but even thus the difficulties are considerable.
+Such particles occasionally offer cleavage-planes, or even a crystal face or two, to the goniometer.
+In a very few cases crystals have been found sufficiently complete to lead to a reliable crystallographic result.* The chief advantage of this method is, however, that it affords the means of analysing the separate minerals selected by it; but even thus the difficulties are considerable.
 The quantity of material at one's disposal amounts generally to a very few grains, and of these but a small proportion consists of the desired mineral; in fact half a gramme is as much as one is generally able to obtain in a state of purity.

 *) The crystals of Anorthite in the Juvinas Meteorite were thus measured in the British Museum by my late colleague, Professor V. von Lang, Sitzungsber.
 Akad. der Wissensch.
 Wien, 1867.